ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 This package will include all available assertion methods in your test project.
 If you prefer, you can be more specific by including only some of the features:

  - MyTested.AspNetCore.Mvc.Core - contains setup and assertion methods for controllers and routes
- - MyTested.AspNetCore.Mvc.ViewFeatures - contains setup and assertion methods for view features like views, JSON, `TempData`, `ViewData` and `ViewBag`
+ - MyTested.AspNetCore.Mvc.ViewFeatures - contains setup and assertion methods for various view features
  - MyTested.AspNetCore.Mvc.DataAnnotations - contains setup and assertion methods for `ModelState` validations
  - MyTested.AspNetCore.Mvc.EntityFrameworkCore - contains setup and assertion methods for `DbContext`
  - MyTested.AspNetCore.Mvc.Caching - contains setup and assertion methods for `IMemoryCache`
  - MyTested.AspNetCore.Mvc.Session - contains setup and assertion methods for `ISession`
  - MyTested.AspNetCore.Mvc.Options - contains setup and assertion methods for `IOptions`

 After the downloading is complete, just add `using MyTested.AspNetCore.Mvc;` to your source code and you are ready to test in the most elegant and developer friendly way.

     using MyTested.AspNetCore.Mvc;